 Charmed by Angeline’s quirks, Cooper had both cursed her annoying habits and admired her tenacity.
 He had loved the supermodel, and loathed her.
 Now he only wanted the truth, even if it left him twice devastated.
-(To read the complete chapter, visit my website)
+(To visit my website)

 Sweating profusely, Lee Allen Dalrymple carted his 280 pounds up a second flight of stairs.
 “Damn elevator,” he huffed.
 “Been on the fritz more times than not since I moved into this overpriced apartment.”
 But a broke-down elevator was the least of his aggravation.
 Braeden McKay had fl at refused to give him the crime scene photos from the Dodding murder.
 “Bitch.”